Art Birthday Party ~ Creative Art Stations and Decorations

 Annika’s Art Birthday Party was a huge success!
-She has a love for all things art related, so this was the perfect choice for her and all her little friends.
+She has a love for all things art related, so an Art Birthday Party was the perfect choice for her and all her little friends.
 They all loved creating together.

 The color wheel ceiling was dramatic when you first walked in the door.
 I love how it instantly brightens the space.
 It created a large impact for very little money, which I love.
-You can read about how to create your own here.
+You can read about how we created our Color Wheel Ceiling here.
 It was a bit time consuming to create, but it could easily translate into a number of different party themes.

 We have a budding little seamstress in our house.
-Bree, who is 6, sewed all the dots and paint chips that were strung throughout the party.
+Bree (who is 6) sewed all the dots and paint chips together into long strips.
+They were the perfect furgal solution for draping throughout the house.
 I love it!
 We also covered old paint cans and chip brushes in bright paper to create a display in the entry way.

-The wreath was created using more paint chips, I love the paint chip flowers.
-Above the art armoire was a cute grouping of more sewn dots, a paint chip color burst and a vase covered in markers.
+The wreath was created using more paint chips, I love the little paint chip flowers.
+No place was left untouched, I even attacked above the art armoire.
+Again I used more sewn dots, a paint chip color burst and a vase covered in markers.

 I wanted a special keepsake for Annika painted by all her friends, so I drew a quick sketch of flowers on mat board and divided it 12 equal sections.
 The kids each painted one section of the painting.
 This is a super cute idea.
 One painting that all her friends helped create that can be hung in her room.
 The easel was set up in the corner of the living room, it was super cute watching them paint under the color wheel ceiling.

 The kids loved all the few painting stations that I set up outside.
 The kids loved bubble painting, marble painting and creating spin art.
 I had one helper at each station which worked great.
 Notice all the paint filled egg cartons, they make the perfect paint pallet.